 Prefer another option?
-Use the same daily stickies linked above as way to schedule self-care activities so that you are doing something that is good for your health and well being each day of the week.
+Use the same daily stickies linked above as way to schedule self-care activities so that you are doing something that is good for your health and well being every day of the week.
 Such as, on Monday’s note, write, “Home cooked meal with family.”
-On Tuesday’s, write, “Haircut.”
-On Wednesday’s, write, “Walk and talk with a friend.”
+On Tuesday’s, write, “Walk and talk with a friend.”
+On Wednesday’s, write, “Haircut.”
 On Thursday’s, write, “Counseling at 5:00 pm.”
 On Friday’s write, “Date night.”
 On the weekend note, write, “Bike ride.”

 Self-Care Stickies: Notes

 For this second page of printable sticky notes, you will have even more options to choose from.
 First, download the Self-Care Sticky Notes below.
-Make your stickies following the same steps listed previously.
+Next, make your stickies following the same steps listed above.

-Next, choose one self-care strategy to focus on (doing all of them at once is not the way to go here).
+Then, choose one self-care strategy to focus on (doing all of them at once would be too much).
 Specific directions for each note are described below.

 Set a goal to work towards identifying what Simon Sinek (2017) has called your personal why.
-Do this by collecting stories of powerful experiences, moments, or snip-its from your days (past and present) when you felt filled up, passionate, and might say, “This, right here, is what I’m meant to be doing.”
+Do this by collecting stories of powerful experiences, moments, or snip-its from your days (past and present) when you feel filled up, passionate, and might say, “This, right here, is what I’m meant to be doing.”
 Jot it down on your sticky note.
 These stories can help you find your why.
 Eventually, pull them together, and look for patterns.
 Talk it over with someone you trust to find your why.
 From there, you can make decisions more intentionally by asking yourself, “Does this fit with my why or not?”
-For now, simply begin noticing times in your life when you feel a connection to your purpose and write them down on your note.
+For now, simply begin noticing times in your life when you feel a connection to your purpose and jot down notes about them on these sticky notes.